-General knowledge of the literary history of Ireland.
+Learning outcomes Learning outcomes Stud y progra amme со mpeten ces General knowledge of the literary history of Ireland.
 A1 B1 C2 General Knowledge of the main literary movements.
 A6 B2 C3 General knowledge of the influence between England and Ireland, and vice versa.
-A17 В3 Know the main authors.
+A17 B3 Know the main authors.
 B5 Know the most important works.
 B7 Know and understand the main characteristics of Irish literature.
 B8 B10 Analysis of different texts and authors.
 Reviews and studies of works and authors: a study of technical analysis.
 To develop tools for literary analysis.
 To develop and know how to use techniques of reading and textual interpretation.
 Analyse connections between texts, comparing features and qualities, characters and settings; Analyse the impact of style, language, structure and form; Relate texts to their social and historical contexts.
 To develop reading habits.
 A2 B4 C2 To develop critical reading.
 Encourage interest and enthusiasm for literature.
 A9 B6 C3 Understand the importance of an author in a specific context and period.
 A10 Be able to develop teamwork, collaboration and research.
 A11 Be able to work with new technologies.
 A16 Emphasize the importance of attending tutorials with the teacher.

+Contents

+Topic Sub-topic

-Contents Topic Sub-topic Introduction: The origins.
-History and culture of Ireland: a general overview 3 · · · · · · · · · · · · · · · · · · · Early Irish Medieval Poetry.
+Introduction: The origins.
+History and culture of Ireland: a general overview

+Early Irish Medieval Poetry.

 Ireland, myth and identity.

-The Amergin Poems (Amergin Invocation) Pángur Ban (The poet and the cat) The medieval and mythical world reflected in the contemporary poets 1The 19th century.
+The Amergin Poems (Amergin Invocation)

+Pángur Ban (The poet and the cat)

+The medieval and mythical world reflected in the contemporary poets

+1The 19th century.
 The Great Famine.
-1.1 The Famine Poems.
-(Source: The Hungry Voice) · 1.2.
-The Coffin Ship and other novels.
-1.3 O'Connor's: Star of the Sea. in-depth study.
+The Famine Poems.

+(selection of poems).

+Documents and texts about the Great Famine.

+Novel: Joseph O'Connor's 'Star of the Sea'.

 2Early 20th Century.
 Irish Literary Revival.
 The Easter 2.1 The Irish Literary Revival.
 Text: The Aran Islands and Connemara (Synge) Rising.
 The Declaration of Independence.
 The Civil War.
-(Excerpts) / Kerry and Wicklow. • 2.2.
+(Excerpts) / Kerry and Wicklow.
+2.2.
 Yeats.
 Text.
 Mythologies (excerpts) 2.3 Drama as the foundation of Irish identity.
 The Irish National Theatre.
-Lady Gregory and Yeats The Abbey Theatre John Millington Synge (Text: The Playboy of the Western World) Excerpts. / 'Riders to the Sea' (Full text) Sean O?Casey: 'Juno and the Paycock' (Full text) 2.4.
+Lady Gregory and Yeats The Abbey Theatre John Millington Synge (Text: The Playboy of the Western World) Excerpts. / 'Riders to the Sea' (Full text) Sean O?Casey: 'Juno and the Paycock' (excerpts) 2.4.
 James Joyce.
 (Text: A Portrait of the Artist as a Young man.
 Excerpts).
 'Ulysses' (excerpts), Dubliners ('The Dead', full text).
 2.5.
 Poetry.
-Patrick Kavanagh and other poets of the period.
+Patrick Kavanagh and other important poets of the period.
 3Introduction to the Irish contermporary novel and short Most relevant authors after the 60s in Ireland (novel and short story) story.

 4The Second Half of the 20th Century and The 21st Century 3.1.
 Drama: Brian Friel (Text.
 'Dancing at Lughnasa') (Film and Excerpts)

-John B. Keane (excerpts)
+John B. Keane (excerpts) Optional

-Martin MacDonough (excerpts)
+Martin MacDonough (excerpts) Optional

 3.2 Poetry:

 John Montague, Thomas Kinsella, Murphy, Paul Durcan

 Eavan Boland, Bernard O?Donoghue, Paddy Bushe, Lorna Shaughnessy, Medbh

-McGuckian, Paul Muldoon, Martin Higgins, Pearse Hutchinson, Paula Meehan, Mar
+McGuckian, Paul Muldoon, Martin Higgins, Pearse Hutchinson, Paula Meehan, Mary

-O?Donnell, Leanne O?Sullivan (selection of poems)
+O?Donnell, Leanne O?Sullivan (a selection of poems written by some of these

+authors)

 3.3.
 Seamus Heaney and his relevance in Irish literature (poems)

 3.4.
 Novels and short stories: (students will choose one of the following authors)

 Frank O?Connor

 Flann O?Brian

 MacGahern

 Roddy Doyle

 Colm Tóibín

 John Banville

 Joseph O'Connor

 Sebastian Barry

 Eimear McBride

 Mike McCormack

 Sally Rooney

 William Trevor

 Kate O'Brian

 Colum McCann.

 Liz Nugent.

 Claire Keegan.

 Eilis Ni Dhuibhne.

 Clare Boylan.

 Anne Enright.

+Kevin Barry

+Paul Murray

+Rob Doyle

+Donal Ryan

+Emma Donoghue

+Lisa McInerney

+Sara Baume

+Belinda McKeon